skybert/skybert-net/src/mac-os-x/shit-list.md

 date:    2012-10-07
 category: mac-os-x
 title: My Mac OS X Shit List

 ## Forewords

-I'm no Mac guru, it could be that I've missed something really obvious somewher, but these are nevertheless some issues that I find hugely annoying and keep me from using my Mac OS X more than absolutely necessary.
+I'm no Mac guru, it could be that I've missed something really obvious somewhere, but these are nevertheless some issues that I find hugely annoying and keep me from using my Mac OS X more than absolutely necessary.

+This article was written in 2012, hopefully some things have been remedied when you read this in
+<script>document.writeln(new Date().getFullYear());</script>

 ## Updates Are Done On a Per Application Basis